amberframework/docs/guides/controllers/params.md

 end
 ```

 `#validate!` Input must be valid otherwise raises an error.
-If valid, returns a hash of validated params otherwise raises `Validator::ValidationFailed` which conatins the failed validaton error messages.
+If valid, returns a hash of validated params otherwise raises `Validator::ValidationFailed` which contains the failed validaton error messages.

 ```ruby
 user = User.new params.validate!